TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

    Get the documentation string for an object, cleaned up with :func:`cleandoc`.
-   If the documentation string for an object is not provided and the object is a class, a method, a property or a descriptor, retrieve the documentation string from the inheritance hierarchy.
+   If the documentation string for an object is not provided and the object is a class, a method, a property or a descriptor, retrieve the documentation string kutoka the inheritance hierarchy.

    .. versionchanged:: 3.5
       Documentation strings are now inherited if not overridden.